ucsf-wynton/wynton-website-hpc/docs/howto/log-in-without-pwd.md

 ```
 then make sure you use the correct user name and that the file permissions on `~/.ssh` are correct on your local machine (see Step 1).
 If it still does not work, check the `~/.ssh` permissions on the cluster (analogously to Step 1).

 The reason why we use `-o PreferredAuthentications=publickey -o IdentitiesOnly=yes` in the above test, is so that we can make sure no alternative login mechanisms than our SSH keypair are in play.
-After having validated the above, this option can be dropped and you can now use:
+After having validated the above, these options can be dropped and you can now use:
 ```sh
 {local}$ ssh -i ~/.ssh/laptop_to_tipcc_20170720 alice@{{ site.login.hostname }}
 [alice@{{ site.login.name }} ~]$